-This course aims to introduce students to the academic study of public policy towards the utilities and financial sectors in a post-privatisation era.
-For most of the topics to be examined, this course adopts a comparative perspective, and will draw on evidence from a number of countries, although emphasis will be placed on developments in Jamaica, the United Kingdom and North America.
-The approach taken to the case studies examined is self-consciously interdisciplinary, and students will be required to handle sources drawn from a range of disciplines drawn from political science, law, and institutional economics.
-Much of the focus of the course will be conceptual and theoretical, but the students will be expected to apply the relevant concepts and theories to the different cases examined during the course.
+This course aims to introduce students to the academic study of public policy specifically with reference to the regulation of utilities and financial sectors in a post-privatisation era.
+The course adopts a comparative perspective and draws on evidence from a number of countries; emphasis will be placed on developments in Jamaica and the wider Caribbean.
+The course also addresses the impact of neoliberalism and globalisation on national regulation and new and experimentalist moves within regulation discourse and practice.
+We wrap up the course with a session on regulation and public procurement.
+The sources examined are interdisciplinary, with readings drawn from political science, law, and economics.
+The focus of the course will be conceptual and theoretical as well as policy driven.
+Students will be expected to apply the relevant concepts and theories to the cases examined in the various sectors.